akrakowsky/baseball_analysis/README.md

 # Observations for Baseball Analysis

 1. Where are professional baseball players born?
-    1. Signicant amount of players were born in California with Texas and Florida being the 2nd and 3rd most players.
-2. Should the National League adopt the designated hitter rule.
     - Signicant amount of players were born in California with Texas and Florida being the 2nd and 3rd most players.
-3. Should the National League adopt the designated hitter rule.
+2. Should the National League adopt the designated hitter rule?
-5.
+    - Yes.
+The American League has an overal higher batting average every year than the National League.
+3. Has batting average or pitching era imporved over the years?
+    - There was a spike in batting average and pitching era in the 90's through early 2000's.
+Possbile explanation for spike was new training methods developed and use of performance enhancing substances.
+4. Do players with more years of professional experience have better fielding percentage?
+    - There seemed to be no difference in fielding across all positions possibly due to athletes being of high skill and playing time is reduced if player is struggling.

 -----------